salman-abedin/crystal/README.md

 -  No background windows on monocle mode
 -  Navigation between hidden windows
 -  Auto navigate to previews hidden window after closing
+-  Runs as fast as it gets! (hint: POSIX compliant shellscript)

 ## Dependencies